TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 .. c:var:: Py_VerboseFlag

-   Print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
+   Print a message each time a module is initialized, showing the place (filename or built-in module) kutoka which it is loaded.
 If greater or equal to ``2``, print a message for each file that is checked for when searching for a module.
 Also provides information on module cleanup at exit.